cyu60/creatify/README.md

 For a seamless deployment of your Next.js app, consider using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Refer to [Next.js deployment documentation](https://nextjs.org/docs/deployment) for a detailed guide.

-## What's Next for IdeaHackerLab
+## What's Next for Creatify

-At IdeaHackerLab, we are committed to continuous improvement.
-Our future plans include expanding the capabilities of the platform by incorporating additional AI features.
-These features will provide market analysis and valuable feedback on the feasibility and potential of hackathon projects.
-Additionally, we aim to integrate real-time collaboration tools to enhance team productivity during hackathons.
-Our vision is to support the hackathon community worldwide and foster a culture of innovation and creativity.
+At Creatify, we are dedicated to close the gap between humans and AI through intuitive human-AI interfaces.